National Book Awards (Philippines): History

 Government agencies have also provided support by letting us utilize their facilities.
 The National Museum of the Philippines (NMP, the National Commission for Culture and the Arts (NCCA), the administrator of the Manila Metropolitan Theater, and the Hyundai Hall in Areté, Ateneo de Manila University have served as venues for the awarding ceremonies of the National Book Awards.

 Today, the NBDB covers the costs of mounting the National Book Awards.
-The NBDB also adds to the MCC’s expertise by inviting other critics, organizations, and schools to participate in the process of judging which books are the best of the year.
+The NBDB also adds to the MCC's expertise by inviting other critics, organizations, and schools to participate in the process of judging which books are the best of the year.

-The winners receive cash awards from various donors, as well as the NBDB, and these awards are given in those donors’ names.
+The winners receive cash awards from various donors, as well as the NBDB, and these awards are given in those donors' names.
 For the 42nd cycle of the National Book Awards, we have the Gerardo P. Cabochan Prize (short fiction in Filipino), the National Artist Cirilo F. Bautista Prize (short fiction in English), the Pablo A. Tan Prize (nonfiction prose in English), the Philippine Literary Arts Council Prize (poetry in English) the Victorio C. Valledor Prize (poetry in Filipino), the Alfonso T. Ongpin Prize (art), the Elfren S. Cruz Prize (social sciences), the John C. Kaw Prize (history), and the Hilarion and Esther Vibal Prize (journalism).

 The 42nd National Book Awards honored the best books written, designed, and published in the Philippines, and this cycle of the awards highlighted titles published in 2023.
 A total of 326 titles submitted across 31 categories consisting of four languages: English, Filipino, Bikol, and Ilokano.
 Following the awarding of winners during the 41st cycle last February 2024, the 42nd cycle of the awards is in November 2024 in the historic Intramuros in Manila.

-When the National Book Awards set out on its maiden voyage in 1981, there were very few quality books being published in the Philippines.
-Four decades later, hundreds of Philippine books are marvelously written, beautifully designed, professionally published, and widely read.
-These are the treasures yielded by our patrimony of letters.
+When the National Book Awards began in 1981, there were few quality books being published in the Philippines.
+Four decades later, hundreds of Philippine books are now of great quality, professionally published and widely read.